Consequences of an Order of Protection in Arizona

 Order of Protection Consequences in Arizona

 If a restraining order (or more accurately, an order of protection) has been filed against you in Arizona, you may have no idea how to respond.
+You may not understand the consequences of an order of protection in Arizona.

 You might not understand why it has been issued.
 You may even feel that the entire situation is completely unfair and uncalled for.